For Students: Fashion & Shopping

 ripped - holes in the fabric

-Now you're ready to go shopping, here's a very questions for you to end on.
+Now you're ready to go shopping, here are some questions for you to end on.

 What is in at the moment?